keyboardhit212/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
-A CLI-based game simulating the Tower of Hanoi game
+A CLI-based game that aims to simulate the Tower of Hanoi game.